 The offender's screenmate should attempt to prevent any opening lead out of turn.
-A face down lead out of turn is retracted without penalty.
-A faced opening lead out of turn is retracted without penalty if the screen has not been raised.
+A faced down lead out of turn is retracted without penalty.
+A faced opening lead out of turn is retracted without penalty if the screen has not been raised (the screenmate should try to delay the raising of the screen).
 When the screen has been raised after a faced opening lead out of turn - through no fault of the declaring side:

-- a) and the other side has not yet led face up, the lead is considered to be out of turn and Law 54 applies. - b) and, the other side has also led face up, the card becomes a major penalty card.
+a) and the other side has not yet led face up, the lead is considered to be out of turn and Law 54 applies.

+b) and the other side has also led face up, the card becomes a major penalty card.